 The Case Western Reserve University Faculty Handbook has been prepared for the members of the University Faculty, as defined in the "Constitution of the University Faculty" (Chapter 2, Article I, Membership of the University Faculty).
 The policies and procedures contained herein remain in effect until such time as they are amended (a) for the "Constitution of the University Faculty" (Chapter 2), through the process set out in Article IX of Chapter 2; (b) for Chapter 3, following review by the Faculty Senate, recommendation by the president, and approval by the Board of Trustees; and (c) for Chapters 4 and 5, through regular university procedures for amending or issuing general policies or procedures of the university.
 Once approved, new provisions in or amendments to the Faculty Handbook will be updated in the most recent electronic version of the Faculty Handbook on the university's website.
-New provisions in or amendments to the Faculty as of the approval date by the Board of Trustees, and for Chapters 2 and 3 will be effective for all faculty as of the approval date by the Board of Trustees, and for Chapters 4 and 5 as of the approval date or effective date of the general university policy or procedure.
+New provisions in or amendments to the Faculty Handbook for Chapters 2 and 3 will be effective for all faculty as of the approval date by the Board of Trustees, and for Chapters 4 and 5 as of the approval date or effective date of the general university policy or procedure.